W.K. Kellogg Biological Station

 About KBS

 The W.K.
-Kellogg Biological Station (KBS) is Michigan State University’s largest off-campus education complex and one of North America’s premier inland field stations.
+Kellogg Biological Station, commonly known as KBS, is Michigan State University’s largest off-campus education complex and one of North America’s premier inland field stations, as well as an MSU AgBioResearch Center.
+KBS research is focused on fundamental ecology and evolution, and applying that knowledge to human needs.

-Located between Kalamazoo and Battle Creek, Michigan (about 65 miles from MSU’s main campus in East Lansing), the 3,873 acres/1,566 ha station includes W.K.
+Located between Kalamazoo and Battle Creek, Michigan (about 65 miles from MSU’s main campus in East Lansing), the station includes W.K.
 Kellogg Bird Sanctuary, W.K.
 Kellogg Farm, KBS Academic and Research Facilities, W.K.
-Kellogg Conference Center and Manor House, and Lux Arbor Reserve.
+Kellogg Conference Center and Manor House, Lux Arbor Reserve, Brook Lodge, and Marshall Farms.
 The nearby W.K.
 Kellogg Experimental Forest is closely affiliated with KBS.

-KBS is administered through the MSU College of Agriculture and Natural Resources and the College of Natural Science.
+KBS is administered through both the MSU College of Natural Science and the College of Agriculture and Natural Resources.

 People